MaelysBillon/beautiful-jekyll/second-research-question.md

 - **Murder and wide-scale violence have always been the most represented type of violences compare to torture and sexual violence.**
 > The last two barely reach the 10% of representation in their best decades, but wide-scale violence and murder are almost touching the 50%.
 One explanation (that has been showed in the previous part) is that presence of terms related to murder and wide-scale violent does not nececerally mean that this violence is explicit and is show graphically.
 Torture and sexual violence in the other hand are not as promoted in the summary.
 This can be linked to those type of violence to be less appealing, more taboo around the world.

+- **Each type of violence is experiencing a increasing representation through the decades, following a big peak, this peak happens in a different decades**
+> The most striking example is sexual violence, its representation more than doubles between the 50's and the 70's.
+Between these decades the United States experienced a sexual liberation, that comes with a speech freedom around sexual violence.
+The soft power of the US during theses years was huge and this revolution surely impact other countries around the world.
+However, we must temper this analysis: this type of violence remains marginal and is clearly not one of the most striking of the 1970s.
+> wide-scale analysis